pathwaycom/llm-app/README.md

             alt="follow on Twitter"></a>
 </p>

+# LLM App

-This repository contains the code for Pathway's LLM App - a chatbot application which provides real-time responses based on the freshest knowledge available in a document store (document folder, documentation, wiki, etc.).
-LLM App allows you to avoid fragmented LLM stack setups (such as Pinecone/Weaviate + Langchain + Redis + FastAPI +...).
-Instead, it keeps data where it is stored already, with no need to install a separate vector database, and provides on top of this a light but integrated data processing layer, which is highly performant and can be easily customized and extended.
+Pathway's **LLM App** is a chatbot application which provides real-time responses based on the freshest knowledge available in a document store.
+It does not require a separate vector database, and helps to avoid fragmented LLM stacks (such as Pinecone/Weaviate + Langchain + Redis + FastAPI +...).
+Document data lives in the place where it was stored already, and LLM App provides on top of this a light but integrated data processing layer, which is highly performant and can be easily customized and extended.

 ## Project Overview